 The duration of the course is three years comprising two years academic studies at the University and one year Work Integrated Learning (Experiential Learning) in industry undertaken at an appropriate training provider, in accordance with a prescribed programme as stated in a logbook.
 Logbooks for Work Integrated Learning will be issued to students at the commencement of their training.
-Students who do not register for their Work Integrated Learning cannot be monitored and evaluated, resulting in the training not being recognised.
-It is the student's responsibility to register for the training which must be done prior to commencement of training.
+Students who do not register for their Work Integrated Learning cannot be monitored training which must be done prior to commencement of training.
 A student can only register P1 after attending S4.

-Students who did not complete all the S4 courses must first get permission from the HOD to register for P1.
+Students who did not complete all theS4 courses must first get permission from the HOD to register for P1.